Compiler-compiler: History

 SIMPLE is a specialized translator system designed to aid the writing of pre-processors for PL/I, SIMPLE, written in PL/I, is composed of three components: An executive, a syntax analyzer and a semantic constructor.

 The TREE-META compiler was developed at Stanford Research Institute in Menlo Park, California.
 April 1968.
 The early metacompiler history is well documented in the TREE META manual.
 TREE META paralleled some of the SDC developments.
 Unlike earlier metacompilers it separated the semantics processing from the syntax processing.
 The syntax rules contained tree building operations that combined recognized language elements with tree nodes.
 The tree structure representation of the input was then processed by a simple form of unparse rules.
 The unparse rules used node recognition and attribute testing that when matched resulted in the associated action being performed.
 In addition like tree element could also be tested in an unparse rule.
 Unparse rules were also a recursive language being able to call unparse rules passing elements of thee tree before the action of the unparse rule was performed.

 The concept of the metamachine originally put forth by Glennie is so simple that three hardware versions have been designed and one actually implemented.
 The latter at Washington University in St. Louis.
 This machine was built from macro-modular components and has for instructions the codes described by Schorre.

 CWIC (Compiler for Writing and Implementing Compilers) is the last known Schorre metacompiler.
 It was developed at Systems Development Corporation by Erwin Book, Dewey Val Schorre and Steven J. Sherman With the full power of (lisp 2) a list processing language optimizing algorithms could operate on syntax generated lists and trees before code generation.
 CWIC also had a symbol table built into the language.

-With the resurgence of domain-specific languages and the need for parser generators which are easy to use, easy to understand, and easy to maintain, metacompilers are becoming a valuable tool for advanced software engineering projects.
+With the resurgence of domain-specific languages and the need for parser generators, metacompilers are becoming a valuable tool for advanced software engineering projects.

 Other examples of parser generators in the yacc vein are ANTLR, Coco/R, CUP, GNU Bison, Eli, FSL, SableCC, SID (Syntax Improving Device), and JavaCC.
 While useful, pure parser generators only address the parsing part of the problem of building a compiler.
 Tools with broader scope, such as PQCC, Coco/R and DMS Software Reengineering Toolkit provide considerable support for more difficult post-parsing activities such as semantic analysis, code optimization and generation.